bcdev/jpy/README.md

 These will by used by distutils if the ``DISTUTILS_USE_SDK`` environment variable is set.
 The compilers are made accessible via the command-line by using the ``setenv`` tool of the Windows SDK.
 In order to install the Windows SDK do the following

-1. If you use Microsoft Visual Studio 2010, make sure to uninstall the x86 and amd64 compiler redistributables first.
+1. If you already use Microsoft Visual C++ 2010, make sure to uninstall the x86 and amd64 compiler redistributables first.
 Otherwise the installation of the Windows SDK will definitely fail.
+This may also apply to higher versions of Visual C++.
 2. Download and install [Windows SDK 7.1](http://www.microsoft.com/en-us/download/details.aspx?id=8279).
-This failed for me the first time.
-A second 'repair' install was successful.
+(This step failed for me the first time.
+A second 'repair' install was successful.)
 3. Download and install [Windows SDK 7.1 SP1](http://www.microsoft.com/en-us/download/details.aspx?id=4422).

 Open the command-line and execute